-- The Select Language screen displays. - The currently selected display Language is highlighted. - Press the UP or DOWN button, as necessary, to highlight the desired display language. - When the desired display language is highlighted, press the ENTER ← J button to save your changes and return to the Tool Setting Menu (shown in the selected display language).
+- The Select Language screen displays. - The currently selected display Language is highlighted. - Press the UP a or DOWN button, as necessary, to highlight the desired display language. - 3.
+When the desired display language is highlighted, press the ENTER ← button to save your changes and return to the Tool Settings Menu (shown in the selected display language).